wprk/tech-test-full-stack-engineer/SOLUTION.md

 I have added unit tests to all my controllers and services as well as several integration tests.
 If I had time I would strive for 100% test coverage.
 I will also add regression tests as I begin development on the frontend should I find any bugs in the backend.

 # Frontend

+# Potential improvements
+- Authentication
+  - Users
+  - Permissions
+- Full test coverage
+- Apply authentication and authorisation middleware to endpoints
+- Automated linting and test validation on commit / build
+- Improve documentation, potentially add an OpenAPI library like Swagger for self-documenting API
+- Add infrastructure as code to facilitate CICD